ThePalad1n/refractor487w/README.md

-# Project Title: Refactoring and CI Integration for 487W
+# Refactoring and CI Integration for 487W

 ## Description